HYisen/unity/arch.md

 mkinitcpio -p linux
 ```

-the following content include arch-surface kernel and resume modifications
+The following content include arch-surface kernel and resume modifications.

+use `lsblk -f` and `blkid /dev/...`to confirm the correct PARTUUID and UUID.

 ```
 menuentry "Arch Linux Surface" {